Welcome!

 Personal Details:

-Since 1999, I have used the name Cleopatra's Boudoir as nom de plume, both on and offline, I am not affiliated with any other blogs or entities using my name.
-I originally started this website in 2008 to help people who cannot afford books and other research materials, who are interested in learning about perfumes and their histories.
+Since 1999, I have used the name "Cleopatra’s Boudoir" as my nom de plume, both online and in print.
+I am not affiliated with any other blogs or entities using this name.
+In 2008, I launched my website as a resource for those who may not have access to rare books or research materials but are eager to learn about perfumes and their histories.
+My goal has always been to document and share knowledge with fellow enthusiasts.

-Accolades and Memberships:
+Accolades and Memberships

 FRAGRANCES I WEAR: